ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 ## 1. Project Description

-For our frontend project, we were tasked with creating the client-side for another group's backend project (API).
-We were assigned the bookkeeper API which is a book inspired API, where users could add a book the main booklist which came with app to their personal booklist.
-They could also categorise each book into three categories: To read, reading and read.
+For our frontend project, we were tasked with creating the client-side for another group's backend project (an API).
+We were assigned the bookkeeper API which is a book inspired API, where users could add a book from the main book list (which came with app) to their personal book list.
+They could also categorise each book into three categories: to read, reading and read.
 A filter function also allowed users to filter books based on the author, genre and rating.

-Other functionalities include adding a new book and new user, updating a user's personal details and deleting a user account.
+Other functionalities included adding a new book and new user, updating a user's personal details, and deleting a user account.

 <hr />